'content inc.: how entrepreneurs use content to build massive audiences and create radically successful businesses' by joe pulizzi

 Content Inc., written by marketing expert Joe Pulizzi, was not devised with research communication in mind.
 It is a business book with business goals - to help businesses and entrepreneurs develop a marketing strategy based on the production of highly valuable digital content in order to build a large, committed audience, which can then be monetised.

-So, what's it got to do with research communication?
+How does it link to research communication?

 Even though the aims of Content Inc. are purely commercial many of its lessons are highly relevant to anybody who wants to get ahead in the world of research communication, whether financial profit is their goal or not.